MicrosoftDocs/windowsserverdocs/WindowsServerDocs/manage/windows-admin-center/wacinazure/deploy-wac-for-hci.md

 ---
-title: Manage Azure Stack HCI clusters with Windows Admin Center in Azure preview
+title: Manage Azure Stack HCI clusters with Windows Admin Center in Azure (preview)
-description: Learn how to deploy and troubleshoot Windows Admin Center in the Azure portal to connect and manage Azure Stack HCI ms.topic: overview
+description: Learn how to use Windows Admin Center in the Azure portal to connect and manage Azure Stack HCI. ms.topic: overview
 author: prasidharora
 ms.author: praror
-ms.date: 04/14/2022
+ms.date: 05/06/2022
 ---
-# Use Windows Admin Center to manage your Azure Stack HCI clusters from the Azure portal (preview)
+# Manage Azure Stack HCI clusters using Windows Admin Center in Azure (preview)

+>Applies to Azure Stack HCI, version 21H2 and later

 > [!IMPORTANT]
 > Windows Admin Center in the Azure portal is currently in preview.
 > See the [Supplemental Terms of Use for Microsoft Azure Previews](https://azure.microsoft.com/support/legal/preview-supplemental-terms/) for legal terms that apply to Azure features that are in beta, preview, or otherwise not yet released into general availability.

 Using Windows Admin Center in the Azure portal you can manage the Azure Stack HCI operating system of your cluster.
-You can securely manage your cluster from anywhere – without needing a VPN, public IP address or other inbound connectivity to your machine.
+You can securely manage your cluster from anywhere–without needing a VPN, public IP address, or other inbound connectivity to your machine.

-The Windows Admin Center extension provides Azure users with granular management, configuration, troubleshooting, and maintenance functionality for managing your Azure Stack HCI cluster in the Azure portal.
-Azure Stack HCI cluster and workload management will no longer require you to establish line-of-sight or RDP – it can all be done natively from the Azure portal.
-Windows Admin Center provides tools that you would normally find in Failover cluster manager, Device Manager, Task Manager, Hyper-V Manager and most other MMC tools.
+With Windows Admin Center extension in Azure, you get the management, configuration, troubleshooting, and maintenance functionality for managing your Azure Stack HCI cluster in the Azure portal.
+Azure Stack HCI cluster and workload management no longer requires you to establish line-of-sight or Remote Desktop Protocol (RDP)–it can all be done natively from the Azure portal.
+Windows Admin Center provides tools that you'd normally find in Failover cluster manager, Device Manager, Task Manager, Hyper-V Manager, and most other Microsoft Management Console (MMC) tools.

-This article provides an overview of the functionality provided, requirements, and how to install Windows Admin Center and use it to manage your cluster.
+This article provides an overview of using Windows Admin Center in the Azure portal, requirements, and how to install Windows Admin Center and use it to manage your cluster.
 It also answers frequently asked questions, and provides a list of known issues and tips for troubleshooting in case something doesn't work.

 :::image type="content" source="../../media/manage-vm/wac-in-azure-hci-dashboard.png" alt-text="Screenshot showing Windows Admin Center in the Azure portal for an Azure Stack HCI cluster, displaying the Windows Admin Center Dashboard page." lightbox="../../media/manage-vm/wac-in-azure-hci-dashboard.png":::

-## Overview of functionality
+## Overview of Windows Admin Center in Azure

 Windows Admin Center in the Azure portal provides essential tools for managing your Azure Stack HCI cluster.
-Clusters can be managed without the need to open any inbound port on your firewall.
+You can manage clusters without the need to open any inbound port on your firewall.

-Using Windows Admin Center in the Azure portal you can manage:
+Using Windows Admin Center in the Azure portal, you can manage:

 - Servers
 - Volumes